AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bundle-product/update-store-specific-bundle-product-option-and-links.md

 }
 ```

-Retrieve the `option_id` from the bundle product options section of the response and use it to update the bundle product option and option links.
+Retrieve the `option_id` values from the bundle product options section of the response and use it to update the bundle product option and option links.

 # 2. Update bundle product options

 The following example uses the `PUT /V1/bundle-products/options/{optionId}` call
 to update the bundle product option.
 For a store-specific request, add the `store_code`.
-For example, `PUT {store_code}/V1/bundle-products/options/{optionId}`
+For example, `PUT {store_code}/V1/bundle-products/options/{optionId}`.

 **Endpoint:**